-The number of children in out-of-home care—that is, in foster, relative and other forms of non-parental care—has almost doubled over the past decade to around 41,000.
+The number of children in out-of-home care—that is, in foster, relative and other forms of non-parental care—has doubled over the past decade.

 Families Australia strongly supports the National Framework for Protecting Australia’s Children 2009-2020 which is seeking to improve the safety and wellbeing of all Australian children.

 Families Australia has been at the forefront of efforts to devise Australia’s first-ever national policy roadmap to tackle child abuse and neglect—the National Framework for Protecting Australia’s Children 2009-2020.